Police and Crime

 Under a Labour government, there will be no new private prisons and no public sector prisons will be privatised.

-Labour’s innovative models of youth justice successfully turned round the lives of many young people, steering them away from crime and towards more constructive ways.
+Labour’s innovative models of youth justice successfully turned around the lives of many young people, steering them away from crime and towards more constructive ways.
 In government, we will again continue to innovate and incentivise local authorities, police forces and probation services to engage effectively with young people at risk of drifting into anti-social or criminal behaviours.
 We will embed restorative justice practices across all youth offending institutions.

 The part-privatisation of probation services has already failed.